wdi-sea-01/notes/week_01_fundamentals/day_02_intro_to_js/dawn_js_primatives/exercise.md

 8.)
 My friends want to know what my `5`th to `10`th favorite foods are.

 9.)
-How would you create an array that efficiently stored the following information:
+How would you create an object that efficiently stored the following information:

 ```
   'Moe' is 18